ian-IBCIRL/CI-PP3-Battleships/README.md

 ## Libraries used

-In this project, 3 libraries are utilised, as instructed by Code Institute and their python template
+In this project, 3 libraries are utilised, as instructed by Code Institute and their python project template

 - The random library is imported to generate random numbers for the opponent ship placement coordinates and to generate the computer's next target location.
 - The Google gspread library is imported to control the spreadsheet containing the username and passwords and the user's scores.